MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 ## Report settings

-After the **Ways of working** report is set up and populated with Viva Insights data in Power BI, review information on the **Summary** page.
-Then, view and set the following parameters on the **Settings** page:
+After the **Ways of working** report is set up and populated with Viva Insights data in Power BI, view and set the following parameters on the **Settings** page:

 * **Select the time period for the report** – Select the time period for which you want to view data in the report.
 * **Select an attribute to group data by** – Select the primary group-by attribute shown in all the report pages.
 You can change this attribute at any time and all report pages will show group values by the new attribute.